 The first one is provided in the root component code while the other two options come from the YAML

-component via its
+container component via its

 components constructor argument.
-This is very useful when writing tests
+This is very useful when writing

-against your application.
+tests against your application.
 For example, you might want to use the

-mock mailer in your test suite
+mock mailer in your test

-actually being sent to recipients!).
+from actually being sent to recipients!).

 There is another neat trick that lets you easily modify a specific key in the configuration.
 By using dotted notation in a configuration key, you can target a specific key arbitrarily deep in the configuration structure.
 For example, to override the logging level for the root logger in the configuration above, you could use an override configuration such as: